Endless Travel Plans

 Best Pet-Friendly Family Destinations for 2026

 Not every family destination works with pets.
 Theme parks?
 No. Most museums?
-No. But there's a growing list of places that genuinely welcome dogs — not just tolerate them.
+No. But there's a growing list of places that truly welcome dogs — not just tolerate them.

 San Diego, California